Los Alamos National Laboratory Environmental Manager 3 in Los Alamos, New Mexico

 Minimum Job Requirements:

-Demonstrated experience providing technical, project, and professional leadership and oversight to an inclusive team/organization in all aspects of organizational management including directing assignments, mentoring, capability and talent development and retention, recruiting, performance and salary management, and succession planning, while ensuring a safe and secure work environment.
+Demonstrated experience providing effective technical, project, and professional leadership and management to an inclusive team/organization in all aspects of organizational management including directing assignments, mentoring, capability and talent development, personnel retention, recruiting, performance and salary management, and succession planning, while ensuring a safe and secure work environment.
+Demonstrated personnel management experience fostering a mutually respectful and inclusive work environment free from discrimination and harassment, encouraging open communications, engaging with workers in the field, rewarding positive behavior, and addressing deficiencies through accountability.

-Experience collaborating across organizational boundaries; with proven communication and interpersonal skills; professionally interacting with managers, regulators, customers, and waste generators; fostering effective mutually beneficial working relationships; with the ability to change mindsets or gain acceptance to maintain compliance without damaging relationships.
+Experience collaborating across organizational boundaries with developed communication and interpersonal skills; professionally interacting with managers, regulators, customers, and waste generators; fostering effective mutually beneficial working relationships with the ability to change mindsets or gain acceptance to maintain compliance without damaging relationships.

 Strategic Planning and Tactical Execution